Donate

 Singapore has consistently abstained from voting on an annual UN General Assembly resolution since 2018 that welcomes the adoption of the TPNW and calls upon all states to sign, ratify, or accede to it “at the earliest possible date”.

-In a statement to the United Nations in 2019, Singapore said that the TPNW and other instruments relating to nuclear weapons provide “the international community with multiple pathways to a nuclear-weapon-free world”.
+In 2019, Singapore stated that the TPNW and other instruments relating to nuclear weapons provide “the international community with multiple pathways to a nuclear-weapon-free world”.

 Meetings of states parties